LukeWoodward/ResultsTidyup/README.md

 - In the dialog that opens, click 'Reverse tokens' and enter 51-75 in the field.
 - Click 'Reverse tokens'.
-- Download all barcode data using the 'Download all scanned barcodes' button.
-  This downloads one scanner file containing all scanned barcodes.

 ### Problems